 SUBSTANTIAL IMPROVEMENT - Any reconstruction, rehabilitation, addition, or other improvement of a structure taking place over a one-year period, the cumulative cost of which equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
 The period of accumulation includes all work done or proposed within one year of the application to repair, restore or improve the structure.
+This term includes structures which have incurred "substantial damage", regardless of the actual repair work performed.
 This term also includes structures which have incurred "repetitive loss" or "substantial damage", regardless of the actual repair work performed.
 The term does not, however, include either: